Democrats to vote on sending impeachment charges as Trump trial edges closer

 Republicans presume Biden would have been damaged politically by a Ukrainian probe into him and his son, but Trump and his allies have offered no evidence that they were involved in corruption in Ukraine.

-A U.S. cybersecurity firm said on Monday that Russian military hackers tried to steal emails from the Ukrainian energy firm Bursima where Hunter Biden was on the board.
+A U.S. cybersecurity firm said on Monday that Russian military hackers tried to steal emails from the Ukrainian energy firm Bursima for which Hunter Biden was on the board.

 Commented